burakyldrm/pythoniancultist.github.io/keras_gpu.md

 layout: default
 ---

+__WARNING: Supported Nvidia Driver, Cuda and Cudnn versions may differ depending on your gpu.
+Do not follow this guide blindly if you have your doubts.
+It is a good idea to check compability charts between the aforementioned three.__

 ## Using Keras on GPU with Tensorflow Backend

 If you have a CUDA compatible Nvidia GPU, it is possible to speed up your machine learning tasks significantly.
 Before you read any futher, please check the list of CUDA compatible devices from the link below to make sure you have the proper hardware.